OriginalAlien/Roblox-Mass-Clothing-Copy/README.md

 # Roblox-Mass-Clothing-Copy
 Tool for Roblox That Steals &amp; Uploads Clothing, educational purposes only.
-**I recommend using VSC (Visual Studio Code) to run this**
-Edit: Completely forgot to upload "Storage" Folder, Sorry about that lol
 For `shirtTemplate.png` and `pantTemplate.png`, You Can Replace it With Your Own Custom Clothing Templates if You Want.
-This does not upload T-Shirts btw, only classic shirts and classic pants
+This does not upload T-shirts btw, only classic shirts and classic pants

 # Features
 - Copy Another Group's Clothing